thummasing/n8n-ffmpeg/README.md

 A custom Dockerfile for n8n that includes FFmpeg support (other packages can also be added!)

+This was tested with the n8n with workers template https://railway.com/deploy/r2SNX_

 ## Quick Start

 1. Go to your n8n worker service settings tab and disconnect the DockerHub image